 The Results: Alcohol is Good for the Brain

 Both the quantity and frequency of drinking improved cognitive ability.
 And they did so in a positive linear pattern.
 That is, as the amount and frequency increased, so did thinking ability.
 Visual memory also increased with intake.
-However, it declined with excessive drinking.
+But it declined with excessive drinking.

 These findings support those of earlier research.
 That is, regular, moderate drinking is protective against cognitive decline and dementia.
 In short, moderate consumption of alcohol is good for the brain.